 I anticipated that wreath making would be super difficult, but it wasn’t near as hard as I thought.
 In fact, it was really easy with the wreath that I bought.
-If you’re needing some inspiration, check out the little books with the craft section at Walmart, that only cost $1.
+If you’re needing some inspiration, check out the little books with the craft section, that only cost $1.
 While I couldn’t find some of the exact supplies in the book, I was able to do a mockup of it from the photos and other supplies available.

 - Roll of burlap

 - bouquet of flowers